 Right of Rectification/Correction – You may have the right to request that we rectify or correct inaccurate Personal Information about you.

-Right of Erasure/Deletion – You have the right, in certain cases, to request that we delete your Personal Information, provided there are valid grounds for doing so and subject to applicable law.
+Right of Erasure/Deletion – You have the right, in certain cases, to request that we restrict (stop any active processing) or delete your Personal Information, provided there are valid grounds for doing so and subject to applicable law.
 See Section 10 for information on how to delete your Personal Information.

 You can exercise these rights by using the tools described below or by contacting Ancestry.
 Details and options for accessing this information are listed below.